selym3/abs/README.md

 designed to work mostly with nested absolute values of polynomial expressions

-## note

-this is an expiremental project I made to see if I could get python to do my math hw
+this is an experimental project I made to see if I could get python to do my precalculus hw

 ## features